The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes

 where we have approximated $\sigma^2$ as $\sigma^2 (k(M)) \sim \nu A_{\zeta}$.
 The coefficient $\nu$ is introduced to show the sensitivity of $f_\text{PBH}$ on the overall normalization of $\sigma^2$.
 In Fig.~\ref{fig:M-fPBH}, we set $\nu = 0.2$.
 The slope does not fit perfectly because the GW spectrum does not have a perfect $f^2$ scaling.
 This equation is not a rigorous fit but just a rough guide to the location of the contours mapped from Fig.~\ref{fig:f-A} into Fig.~\ref{fig:M-fPBH}.

 The blue contours in Fig.~\ref{fig:M-fPBH} are the main result of this paper.
 This shows that the PBHs much lighter than the Sun are favored by the new PTA data analysis results.
-If the PBH abundance is significant, they have masses of order $10^{-4} \, M_\odot$.
+If the PBH abundance is significant, they have masses of the order of $10^{-4} \, M_\odot$.
 More generally, the contours show the range [$5 \times 10^{-5} \leq M/M_\odot \leq 2 \times 10^{-3}$].
-It should be emphasized that this is based on the assumption of the delta function $\mathcal{P}_\zeta$, but our conclusion would not qualitatively change even if we take into account the finite width of the realistic power spectrum.
+It should be emphasized that this is based on the assumption of the delta function $\mathcal{P}_\zeta$, but our conclusion does not qualitatively change even if we take into account the finite width of the realistic power spectrum.
 This statement is backed up in Appendix~\ref{sec:finite_width}, where we study the effects of a finite width of the power spectrum of curvature perturbations (see also Ref.~\cite{NANOGrav:2023hvm}).
 We find that the PBH mass can be as large as $2 \times 10^{-2}\, M_\odot$, but it is around $\mathcal{O}(10^{-4})$ and $\mathcal{O}(10^{-3})$ solar mass when the PBH abundance is large enough to be cosmologically relevant.

-The shaded regions in the upper part of Fig.~\ref{fig:M-fPBH} show the existing observational constraints on the abundance of PBHs.
+The shaded regions in the upper part in Fig.~\ref{fig:M-fPBH} show the existing observational constraints on the abundance of PBHs.
 We see that there is a lower as well as an upper bound on the mass of the PBHs.
 In other words, the extension to the degeneracy direction is limited by the overproduction of PBHs.
-Again, the quantitative values of these bounds will change when we drop off the assumption of the delta function curvature spectrum, but our conclusion will be intact at least when the power spectrum has a narrow peak.
+Again, the quantitative values of these bounds change when we drop off the assumption of the delta function curvature spectrum, but our conclusion is intact at least when the power spectrum has a narrow peak.
 See the analyses of NANOGrav~\cite{NANOGrav:2023hvm} and EPTA/InPTA~\cite{EPTA:2023xxk} and Appendix~\ref{sec:finite_width} for the curvature spectra with a finite width.